Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

 \subsection{Converse}

-For the model in Theorem \ref{thm:Thm1}, when the demand vector $\bd$ is known to the transmitter during cache placement, the model reduces to a broadcast wiretap channel II, over a length-$2n$ communication block.
+When $\bd$ is known to the transmitter during cache placement, the model in Theorem \ref{thm:Thm1} reduces to a broadcast wiretap channel II (WTC-II), over a length-$2n$ communication block.
 The strong sum secrecy rate for that model, $2R_s$, is upper bounded by

 which follows from our recent work \cite[Theorem 1]{nafea2017new1}.
-Notice that (\ref{eq:known_demand_tapped_caching}) holds for any $\bd=(d_1,d_2)$ such that $d_1\neq d_2$, which represents the worst-case demands.
-Since the demand vector is unknown for the model in consideration, $1-\frac{\alpha}{2}$ is an upper bound for its strong secrecy capacity.
+Note that (\ref{eq:known_demand_tapped_caching}) holds for any $\bd=(d_1,d_2)$ such that $d_1\neq d_2$, which represents the worst-case demands.
+Since $\bd$ is unknown for the model in consideration, $1-\frac{\alpha}{2}$ is an upper bound for its strong secrecy capacity.